 Iranian beverages and drinks may be unique in the world.
-It consists mostly of herbal extracts, and there are no Alcoholic beverages; It is the most important part of Iranian food culture.
+It consists mostly of herbal extracts, and there are no Alcoholic beverages.
+It is the most important part of Iranian food culture.

-Note that you can try the following Iranian beverages at coffee houses and “Sharbat khane” places around the town when you travel to Iran.
+You can try the following Iranian beverages at coffee houses and “Sharbat khane” places around the town when you travel to Iran.

 Hot Iranian Drink

 Black Tea: Probably the most common of Iranian beverages and drinks in Iran.
 It is served at gatherings, ceremonies, tea houses, and everywhere.

 They are accompanied by sugar cubes, date fruits, or another Iranian dessert, spiccato e it up; sometimes, Ira,nian ted is made with a pinch of cinnamon or lemon juice.

 Arabic coffee: This drink in Iran is served in most Arabic regions, especially in southern parts of Iran.
 Try this coffee in southern cities such as Bandar-e Abbas or Ahvaz.
 The routines and steps of preparation and serving date long back into history; each is meaningful.

 Chehar Tokhme: A hot drink mostly served to those down with flue or common Cold.
 A mixture of 4 different herbal seeds helps your body fight the viruses and keeps you hydrated simultaneously—a miracle of Iranian beverages for your body.

 Golgav Zaban: A drink for soothing your nerves and refreshing your body, especially your kidneys.
 This classic Iranian drink is one of the recipes mothers always recommend to their family members when they are grumpy!

 Araghs and sherbets are the best representatives of Iranian beverages and drinks in Iran.
 They are a cold mixture of sugar and herbal extracts from various plants such as mint, rose, saffron, and… here we introduce some of them to you: